The Castle

 Loire wine is a present, which takes all its time, past and future, on the slopes of Azay-le-Rideau.

-A full-bodied wine with a bright, pale gold colour and aromas of white fruits and flowers.
+Chenin Blanc: a full-bodied wine with a bright, pale gold colour and aromas of white fruit and flowers.

-The Rouges de Grolleau noir, grown exclusively in the Loire Valley, the cabernet franc (Sanguine) or the combination of gamay and cabernet (Les Pentes) give light, tasty reds with spicy aromas and simple, lively sensory pleasures.
+The Rouges de Grolleau Noir, grown exclusively in the Loire Valley, combined with the Cabernet Franc, produces a light, tasty red with spicy aromas and simple, lively sensory pleasures.

-Made from direct pressing of Cabernet Franc and Grolleau grapes, the rosé is a dry wine with a clear colour, deep, aromatic and fine.
+Rosé Franc: made from direct pressing of Cabernet Franc grapes, this is a dry wine with a clear colour, deep, aromatic and fine.

 Advice from Pierre and Geneviève